GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-03-14-stott-security-5.md

 ## Audit Record Search

 Filtering of audit records has always been present within the system, however it was limited to simple filters for user, operation, record and date range.
 Looking for very specific changes was a time consuming exercise.
-This changes adds a text filter which will be used to find matches within the following fields:
+This change adds a text filter which will be used to find matches within the following fields:

 - Indicator
   - Source for Content Security Policy Sources